MatthewMcLellan/MatthewMcLellan/README.md

 # 💫 About Me:
-Central Washington University.
-Business and Marketing Education.
-Educator at Mercer Island High School. <br>Founder of AM Solutions and McLellan Tutoring<br>
+Purdue University <br>Founder of AM Solutions and McLellan Tutoring<br>

 ## 🌐 Socials: